-It was easy to find Tinkles and Ginger this morning as they were on the floor in the family and pretty hard to miss!
+It was easy to find our Christmas elves, Tinkles and Ginger, this morning as they were on the floor in the family room, and pretty hard to miss!
 Tinkles was playing Pandemic with some friends, with quite a few infections around the world.

-Meanwhile, Ginger was having a nap in the game box, wrapped in a face mask instead of a blanket!
+Meanwhile, Ginger the baby elf was napping in the game box, wrapped in a face mask instead of a blanket!

 We were impressed to see that Sydney had the only research centre and no outbreaks!

 My son loves board games, especially those that require some strategy and thought.
-For his birthday this year, he received the game Pandemic which obviously fits 2020 although it was first released in 2008 so is not COVID-19 related – apparently it was based on the SARS outbreak in 2002.
+For his birthday this year, he received the game Pandemic which obviously fits 2020… However, Pandemic was first released in 2008 so is not COVID-19 related – apparently it was based on the SARS outbreak in 2002.

 The game is based on four viruses spreading through the world, with two to four players trying to find a cure before the outbreaks take over.
 Each player has a specific role (Tinkles was the medic whilst the dolls were a scientist and a contingency planner) and they have to work together to fight the outbreaks and look for a cure.
 I love that this game means everyone wins – or everyone loses.